Nytso2/KernelSpy/README.md

 ---

 ## 💻 License
-KernelSpy is open-source under the MIT License.
+KernelSpy is open-source under No License.
 Contributions and feedback are always welcome!